PHH to pay $74.5 million to resolve U.S. mortgage probes

-(Reuters) - Mortgage company PHH Corp will pay nearly $74.5 million to resolve claims it generated defective loans that the federal government then insured and Fannie Mae and Freddie Mac bought, The U.S. Justice Department said on Tuesday.
+Aug 8 (Reuters) - The U.S. Justice Department on Tuesday said mortgage company PHH Corp will pay nearly $74.5 million to resolve claims it generated defective loans that the government then insured and Fannie Mae and Freddie Mac bought.

-"This significant resolution helps rectify the misconduct by returning more than $74 million in wrongfully claimed funds to the government," Gregory Brooker, the acting U.S. attorney in Minnesota, said in a statement.
+"This significant resolution helps rectify the misconduct by returning more than $74 million in wrongfully claimed funds to the government," Acting U.S. Attorney Gregory Brooker in Minnesota said in a statement.

-The deal also involved the company's PHH Home Loans, which operates in Edina, Minnesota.

 "Adhering to high legal, regulatory and ethical standards is at the core of how we conduct business, and we remain committed to serving our customers and all of our stakeholders consistent with that principle," PHH said.

-PHH recently won legal victories in its challenge of the constitutionality of the U.S. Consumer Financial Protection Bureau (CFPB), after the regulator fined the company over alleged illegal kickbacks.

-PHH argued that the bureau's director, Richard Cordray, has more power than the Constitution allows.
-The Justice Department sided with PHH against the CFPB in oral arguments before an 11-judge federal appellate court.

-But in Tuesday's case, the Justice Department took PHH to task for failing to comply with certain origination, underwriting and quality control requirements of the U.S. Federal Housing Administration, the U.S. Veterans Affairs Department, Fannie Mae and Freddie Mac.
+The settlements resolve claims that PHH failed to comply with certain origination, underwriting and quality control requirements of the U.S. Federal Housing Administration, the U.S. Veterans Affairs Department, Fannie Mae and Freddie Mac.

 The Justice Department said that from 2006 to 2011, PHH certified ineligible home loans for FHA insurance.
 The government later incurred substantial losses when it paid insurance claims on those mortgages, the department said.